cachiusa/aosp-kernel-build/build_config.md

 symbols, but contains type and symbol information within a .BTF section.
 This is suitable for ABI analysis through BTF.

-# Environment variables to influence the stages of the kernel build

 ## SKIP_MRPROPER
 if set to "1", skip `make mrproper`